 My ambitions include development of spectroscopic techniques, particularly Raman, for use in applications including biology and chemistry, and advance techniques combining imaging and spectroscopy.
 The biological uses include the spectroscopic diagnosis, probing of molecular information of cells, their structure and contents.
 I am also interested in interface chemistry, surfactants and other molecules adsorbing to surfaces; combining different techniques to observe these species, both kinetically and at equilibrium.

-Working with Professor Nick Stone at the University of Exeter, I have focused on developing a Raman needle probe for in vivo diagnosis of cancer, initially targeting head and neck lymphomas.
+Working at Gloucestershire Hospitals NHS Foundation Trust, with Prof Nick Stone at the University of Exeter, and Dr John Day at the University of Bristol, I have focused on developing a Raman needle probe for in vivo diagnosis of cancer, initially targeting head and neck lymphomas and later thyroid cancers.
 I also have a background in studying kinetics.
 I have always been fascinated with optics, lasers and spectroscopy and computing and find fascination using them as tools to expand our scientific knowledge.

 I continued development and testing of a subcutaneous Raman needle probe.
 I redesigned and built the probes to be more compact and ergonomic, with improved ambient light rejection.
 I improved the design to develop a prototype which could be used by clinicians.
 I visited clinics and surgery to witness how the device would be used.
 This involved the construction of optical fibre assemblies and extensive use of CAD (Autodesk Inventor, SOLIDWORKS and CREO), as well as 3D printing.